-Ready for rapid deployment anywhere in the world, the Royal Fleet Auxiliary (RFA) delivers worldwide logistic and operational support to Royal Navy and Royal Marine operations.
+Ready for rapid deployment anywhere in the world, the Royal Fleet Auxiliary (RFA) delivers worldwide logistic and operational support to Royal Navy and Royal Marines operations.

-They support a variety of operations, from war-fighting and counter-piracy in hostile environments to relief and evacuation in devastated climates.
+The RFA supports numerous operations, from war-fighting and counter-piracy in hostile environments, to relief and evacuation in devastated climates.

-Military operations during every major conflict since the First World War have utilised the civilian crew's mixed background experience and a variety of RFA vessels.
+Military operations during every major conflict since the First World War have made use of the civilian crew's mixed background experience and a variety of RFA vessels.

-From replenishing warships on-the-move to dropping Royal Marines into hotspots, the RFA have the ship for the occasion...
+From replenishing warships on the move to dropping Royal Marines into hotspots, the RFA has the vessel for the occasion:

-- Three vessels within the Landing ships Docking Auxiliary facilitate amphibious operations, dropping troops safely into dangerous conditions – an important role in providing humanitarian aid.
-RFA Mounts Bay has recently demonstrated its value during disaster relief in the Bahamas, whilst RFA Lyme Bay has visited London to display its assets.
+- Three vessels within the Landing Ship Docking Auxiliary facilitate amphibious operations, dropping troops safely into dangerous conditions – an important role in providing humanitarian aid.

 - One Primary Casualty Reception Facility, RFA Argus, operates within the fleet.
-175 metres in length, Argus fits 100 beds onboard - essentially making this a hospital-at-sea for wounded personnel.
-This is the vessel you hope you will never need but, if they ever do, will not be able to miss.
+Argus is 175 metres in length, fits 100 beds on board – essentially making it a hospital-at-sea for wounded personnel.
+This is the vessel you hope will never be needed but, if it ever is, will not be able to miss.

 In August, the crew of RFA Argus helped to clean a Caribbean beach on a mission to save the lives of endangered sea turtles.